-In part III I will talk about Ngorongoro Crater, stay tuned!
+In part four, I will talk about the Ndutu area, so stay tuned!

-Take care, good shooting and please remember to help protect wildlife and wild places.
+Take care, good shooting, and please remember to help protect wildlife and wild places.
+Cheers!

 Shawn P. Carey